Xqhare/talos/README.md

 ### Code Pages

 There are a total of 256 possible code pages.
-2 are reserved for windows-1252 and cp437.
+The first two (Index 0 and 1) are reserved for windows-1252 and cp437 respectively.

 Each code page has 256 entries.
 Each entry represents a character.\
-Each entry must have a displayed width of 1.\
-Each entry must be stored in valid utf-8.
+Each entry must have a displayed width of 1 and must be stored in valid utf-8.

 Talos builds a cache of the code pages and checks if a char is in a code page before displaying it.\
 Should a char not be in a code page, it will be displayed as a question mark.